 Taking Hwy-89 North at the Junction you now head into real Cowboy Country.
 Rural Utah looks like very little has changed in many years and the road passes rolling pastures, horse ranches, and quoting farmhouses, churches, and villages.
 The harsh desert you left in Nevada has given way to a green and wonderful landscape that leads to a much simpler way of living for its residents.

 As you continue north the elevation keeps rising as you step up the Staircase.
 Eventually, as you top at Bryce canyon, Pine forests have taken over and the temperature has plummeted.
 Even in May snow is a possibility!
-One trip we took the tire pressure warning like came on as the temperature differentiated was SO severe it affected the tire pressure!
+On one trip we took the tire pressure warning light came on as the temperature difference was SO severe it affected the tire pressure!
 Inflated in the warm air of Nevada the freezing nighttime temps caused it to drop so much the warning light came on! +100°f to 10°f (40° to -10°c)

 Bryce Canyon National Park

 Bryce Canyon is a remarkable place, the Hoodoos, tall pillar-like rock formations are bizarre and really alien-like in appearance.
-Formed over millennia by the slow chipping away of the frost these Pillars sand watch like a timeless stone army.
+Formed over millennia by the slow chipping away of the frost these Pillar’s stand watch like a timeless stone army.

 Several Trails lead down into the Hoodoo maze where you are likely to bump into one of the fairly tame Mule Deer that inhabit the canyon.
 From the overlooks above the Canyon the view is breathtaking, the sea of spires, colored Red, orange, and while, flows off to the plain below, Utah’s vast rolling landscape surging miles off into the distance.